CONNECTICUT

 (1704), Mansfield Center

 A stockaded blockhouse was in the center of town.
 The foundations are still visible on the grounds of the General Cummings estate.
-At the north-side of town was Joseph Hall's Fort, and at the south-side of town was Peter Cross' Fort.
+On the north side of town was Joseph Hall's Fort, and on the south side of town was Peter Cross' Fort.

 Sabin's Stockade